apache/pulsar/site2/docs/security-kerberos.md

 Make sure that the keytabs configured in the `pulsar_jaas.conf` file and kdc server in the `krb5.conf` file are reachable by the operating system user who is starting pulsar client.

+#### 1.3.2. configure CLI tools

-If you are using command line, you can continue with these step:
+If you are using command line tool (such as `bin/pulsar-client`, `bin/pulsar-perf` and `bin/pulsar-admin`), you need 2 steps:

-1. Config your `client.conf`:
+Step 1.
+Config your `client.conf`:
 ```shell
 authPlugin=org.apache.pulsar.client.impl.auth.AuthenticationSasl
 authParams={"saslJaasClientSectionName":"PulsarClient", "serverType":"broker"}
 ```

-2. Set JVM parameter for JAAS configuration file and krb5 configuration file with additional option.
+Step 2.
+Set JVM parameter for JAAS configuration file and krb5 configuration file with additional option.
 ```shell
    -Djava.security.auth.login.config=/etc/pulsar/pulsar_jaas.conf -Djava.security.krb5.conf=/etc/pulsar/krb5.conf
 ```

-You can add this at the end of `PULSAR_EXTRA_OPTS` in the file [`pulsar_tools_env.sh`](https://github.com/apache/pulsar/blob/master/conf/pulsar_tools_env.sh)
+You can add this at the end of `PULSAR_EXTRA_OPTS` in the file [`pulsar_tools_env.sh`](https://github.com/apache/pulsar/blob/master/conf/pulsar_tools_env.sh), Or you could add this line `OPTS="$OPTS -Djava.security.auth.login.config=/etc/pulsar/pulsar_jaas.conf -Djava.security.krb5.conf=/etc/pulsar/krb5.conf "` directly in to the CLI tools script.

+The meaning of configurations are the same as in Java client section.

-## Kerberos configuration for working with Pulsar Proxy
+## 2. Kerberos configuration for working with Pulsar Proxy

 With the above configuration, client and broker can do authentication using Kerberos.